 Myron Ebell is director of the Competitive Enterprise Institute’s Center for Energy and Environment, which is one of the most-effective advocates for free-market environmentalism.
-He also chairs the Cooler Heads Coalition, an ad hoc coalition of over two dozen non-profit groups, including the Heartland Institute, that led the successful decade-long fight to defeat cap-and-trade legislation and more recently led the effort to convince President Trump to withdraw from the Paris Climate Treaty.
+He also chairs the Cooler Heads Coalition, an ad hoc coalition of over two dozen non-profit groups, including The Heartland Institute, that led the successful decades-long fight to defeat cap-and-trade legislation and more recently led the effort to convince President Trump to withdraw from the Paris Climate Treaty.

-A native of Baker County, Oregon, where he grew up on a cattle ranch, Mr. Ebell earned degrees at Colorado College and the London School of Economics (where he was a student of the renowned political philosopher Michael Oakeshott) and did graduate work at the University of California, San Diego, and at Peterhouse, Cambridge University in philosophy, history, and political theory.
+A native of Baker County, Oregon, where he grew up on a cattle ranch, Ebell earned degrees at Colorado College and the London School of Economics (where he was a student of the renowned political philosopher Michael Oakeshott) and did graduate work at the University of California, San Diego, and at Peterhouse, Cambridge University in philosophy, history, and political theory.